Abu Deraa

-Ismail Hafidh al-Lami (اسماعيل حافظ اللامي) — known as Abu Deraa (أبو درع, "Father of the Shield") is an Iraqi Shia militant whose men have been accused of retaliatory terrorizing and killing of Sunnis.
+Ismail Hafidh al-Lami (اسماعيل حافظ اللامي) — known as Abu Deraa (أبو درع, "Father of the Shield") is a Shia Iraqi militant.

 Biography

 Little is known about Abu Deraa's background.
 He is believed to have fled to Sadr City as a refugee, having fled to Baghdad following the destruction of the southern Shiite villages by Saddam.
 He is believed to be married, with two children.

 Abu Deraa operated out of Sadr City, which is also the stronghold of Shiite cleric Muqtada al-Sadr's militia, the Mahdi Army.
-He has gained a reputation for his command of Shiite death squads and brutal attacks targeting Sunni Muslims and cases of mass kidnappings in broad daylight.
+He has gained a reputation for his command of Shiite death squads and brutal attacks targeting terrorists and cases of mass kidnappings in broad daylight.

 He was also accused of orchestrating the kidnapping and assassination of Saddam Hussein's lawyer Khamis al-Obeidi.
 Abu Deraa's son was reported to have pulled the trigger.
-He is thought to have been recently disavowed by Muqtada al-Sadr due to his unmitigated killing sprees.

-Militias loyal to Abu Deraa were also known to burn houses that belonged to Sadr City's Sunni minority as part of their campaign to cleanse the area of Sunnis.
+Militias loyal to Abu Deraa were also known to burn houses that belonged to Sadr City's Sunni minority as part of their campaign to cleanse the area of terrorists.